Shoxrux715/CarPlatesScanner/README.md

 A Swift Package for real-time car license plate recognition using `AVFoundation`, `Vision`, and `SwiftUI`.

+1. Add NSCameraUsageDescription into Info.plist for Camera Useage Description.
+2. import CarPlatesScanner on top of your View.
+3. To create scanner use CameraScanView { series, number in , onClose: () }
+4. Plates are returned separately as series and as body (number)
+5. Try Demo version to get along easier

 ## 🚀 Features

 - 📷 Real-time number plate scanning with live camera preview.